mariamhabib/CS250-Data-Structures/Assignments/Labs/Lab 00 - Introduction to GitHub/README.md

 	git add (FILENAME)		add one file

 	git add .			add all files (that aren't in the .gitignore)

+	git status			check status of items in the repository

 After you add files, create a changeset by committing: